 Unlimited will see the selected works staged in collaboration with arts venues and festivals across the UK.
-From Monday 1 - Sunday 7 September 2014 London’s Southbank Centre will once again present many of the Unlimited supported works in a high profile cross-art form festival.
-As well as staging works there will be a chance to share in some of the development of the R&D projects during the festival.
+From Monday 1 - Sunday 7 September 2014 London’s Southbank Centre once again presented many of the Unlimited supported works in a high-profile cross-art form festival.
+As well as staging works there was a chance to share in some of the development of the research and development projects during the festival.

-The nine major new works which will be supported are:
+The nine major new works supported are:

 - Edmund the Learned Pig - Fittings MultiMedia Arts: Based on an unpublished poem by Edward Gorey Edmund the Learned Pig is a magical theatre piece for children aged 8+ and families that fuses BSL sign language, puppets, Aerial-circus, deaf storytelling techniques, music and song.
 A co-production between Fittings MultiMedia Arts, Krazy Kat and The Royal Exchange Manchester, it features new songs by Martyn Jacques of The Tiger Lillies, script by Mike Kenny and a cast of deaf and disabled performers.
-Unlimited will support a tour of this work. £45,000 (ACE).
+Unlimited will support a tour of this work. £45,000 (Arts Council).

 - Exposure - Jo Bannon: Exposure investigates how we look, how we are looked at and if we can ever really be seen.
 An intimate one to one performance, it is a tender and tentative look into autobiography, asking how fully we reveal our self - to ourselves, to another, with another.
-Unlimited will support further touring of the work and the creation of three new short films to accompany it, made in collaboration with visually impaired artists, researchers and activists. £24,950 (ACE).
+Unlimited will support further touring of the work and the creation of three new short films to accompany it, made in collaboration with visually impaired artists, researchers and activists. £24,950 (Arts Council).

 - Otherwise Unchanged - Owen Lowery: Otherwise Unchanged, published in December 2012, is Owen Lowery’s first major poetry collection, featuring poems on various formal and informal subjects including Lowery’s experience of hospitalisation and disability following a spinal injury, war, love, and a series of poems responding to work of Turner Prize nominee Dame Paula Rego.
-Unlimited will support a reading tour of Otherwise Unchanged. £34,000 (ACE).
+Unlimited will support a reading tour of Otherwise Unchanged. £34,000 (Arts Council).

 - RING THE CHANGES+ - Chisato Minaminura: RING THE CHANGES+ is an interactive dance performance created by London based deaf artist and former member of CandoCo Dance Company Chisato Minamimura.
 Choreographing what she calls “visual sound/music”, Chisato uses interactive technology to create an innovative sense experience for hearing and non-hearing audiences.
-Unlimited will support development of the piece into a full-length dance work and for the work to tour. £47,640 (ACE).
+Unlimited will support development of the piece into a full-length dance work and for the work to tour. £47,640 (Arts Council).

 - The Dinner Party Revisited - Katherine Araniello: In a twist on a 1920s comedy sketch in which an elderly woman hosts a celebration dinner for the friends she has outlived, live art performance, The Dinner Party Revisited, sees the artist play host to six television monitor “guests", all played by Araniello.
-Their unscripted interactions with her live presence and her alcohol infused butler form a satirical and darkly comic take on some of the clichés around disability.
-Unlimited will support the development and presentation of the work: £38,550 (ACE).
+Their unscripted interactions with her live presence and her alcohol infused butler, form a satirical and darkly comic take on some of the clichés around disability.
+Unlimited will support the development and presentation of the work: £38,550 (Arts Council).

 - THE FLICKERING DARKNESS - Juan delGado: Juan delGado’s immersive multi-screen installation explores ideas about urban territory, displacement and economy.
 Filmed at the Corabastos market in Bogotá, the work follows the journey that produce takes from its arrival before dawn to its consumption throughout most of the day in a variety of dishes at eating establishments across the social spectrum.
-Unlimited will support technical development and further presentations of the work: £45,845.85 (ACE).
+Unlimited will support technical development and further presentations of the work: £45,845.85 (Arts Council).